bhgabel/Accessioning/README.md

 	<li>Order is processing → <a href="#order-intake">Order Intake<a/></li>
 	<li>Order is a failure → <a href="#resubmission">Resubmission<a/></li>
 	<li>Order is closed and 6+ weeks old → Multiple Specimen → Place in yellow folder</li>
-	<li>Order is close and less than 6 weeks old → Potential Duplicate → Create order and place sample on hold</li>
+	<li>Order is closed and less than 6 weeks old → Potential Duplicate → Create order and place sample on hold</li>
 </ol>